LaunchPadLab/opex-public/gists/pull-request-guidelines.md

 #### Granular
 A granular PR may contain a single feature or even a _slice_ of a single feature.
 Some best practices include:
-- Make sure you are very explicitly about what is out of scope
+- Make sure you are very explicit about what is out of scope
 - Avoid this approach on quick projects since a reviewer's feedback could be blocking